MicrocontrollersDev/Alternatives/README.md

 # Alternatives

-This repo contains many alternatives to poorly made clients, mods, and modpacks.
+This repo contains many alternatives to poorly made or out of date clients, mods, and modpacks.

 ## Directory